fnasmoko/TaskManagement/README.md

 There are lists of library that must be install or do before:
 1. npm init
 2. npm install express
+3. execute file 'index.js' to start the services

 Hope it can be useful for you.